Luis torments the Canaries again

 Souey’s half century

-1985 - Ex-red Graeme Souness won his fiftieth cap for Scotland in Melbourne as he skippered them in their goalless draw with Australia in the first leg of a World Cup qualifying play-off.
-He was also booked in the game, as the Scots laid the groundwork for reaching the Finals in Mexico.
+1985 - Ex-red Graeme Souness won his fiftieth cap for Scotland in Melbourne as he skippered them in their goalless draw with Australia in the first leg of a World Cup qualifying play-off, laying the groundwork for reaching the Finals in Mexico.